Picture of Mia Hill

 Finally, practicing good hygiene by washing hands frequently and keeping a clean living space can go a long way in preventing rabbit allergies.
 With these solutions in mind, hopefully, individuals can enjoy the company of rabbits without fear of allergic reactions.

-How often should I treat my rabbit for fleas?
+How often should I treat my rabbit for rabbit fleas?

 As a rabbit owner, it is important to keep your furry friend free from fleas.
 These pesky parasites can cause discomfort and even spread diseases.
 But how often should you treat your rabbit for fleas?